jordansissel/batcave/README.md

 Essentially, I do roughly the same activities regardless of platform or language.
 This project is an experiment in solving the above problem.

+Ideally it'd be sweet if this project would also manage my workstation as well as my projects.
+Dotfiles, packages, etc. I'm tired of setting this shit up or scripting it sideways every few months.

 ## Example

 Maybe, for example, I'm writing an HTTP library in Ruby, and I want to: